Far area defence

 Using a horde set-up

 Much later on I found a new way of setting things up, giving a very intense and fast-starting battle.
 I'm namely talking of the modified far area horde set-up, which is good for some other battle plans too.
 As you enter from the left you've got stacks of enemies not far off, but the relative emptiness of the far area gives you chance to get into position without being immediately overwhelmed.
 Ideal!
 Some of the horde to the right will head directly your way, while others are likely to split off into the rockslide and end up coming at you from other directions.
 This set-up method has given me a lot of great action, so is highly recommended if you're really into your far area battling.
+That said, you might find it too severe - depending on your skills and the weaponry you try to fight with.

 In the saves I've had for this, the lone dropship 4 Elite has been just ahead as I enter.
 He tends to be standing around, intermittently running back and forth.
 When I want to tackle things solo, typically I leave the Warthog at the entrance and run in, taking him down at distance with a pistol or needler, or if he's looking away from me, tagging him with a plasma grenade or sneaking up to whack him on the back of the head.
 The stealthy approach is usually pretty easy as he's not terribly alert!
 But there's also the option of driving in and squashing him of course, though you'll want to be quick about it so you can then get ready for the imminent attack.
 Drive to one side to make him dive, then swerve to intercept.
 SPLAT!